signalfx/signalfx-nodejs-collect/README.md

 ```

 ## Usage
 To use this library, you need a SignalFx org access token.
 For more information on access tokens, see the API's [Authentication documentation](https://developers.signalfx.com/basics/authentication.html).
-In case you are already sending metrics to SignalFx through [SignalFx Node.js client](https://github.com/signalfx/signalfx-nodejs), you can provide a preconfigured client object instead of an org access token.
+If your organization is currently sending metrics to SignalFx through [SignalFx Node.js client](https://github.com/signalfx/signalfx-nodejs), you can provide a preconfigured client object instead of an org access token.

-This example shows how to import signalfx-collect and start collecting metrics.
+The code example below is how to import signalfx-collect and start collecting metrics.
+Collect HTTP request metrics by registering middleware to your express application as shown in the example code below.

 ```js
 const express = require('express');